JonatanMagnusBakke/virtual-white-board/README.md

 This is my Hand in for the CIC-HIRING-TEST.
 I have chosen to implement the virtual white board.
 My focus while implementing the virtual white board was on test driven development.
 This means I spent most of my time of my time creating test.

+I have chosen to write the backend using Go, since I wanted to gain more experience with this language.

 Below is the list of user stories I managed to implement.

 ### Login